parap/todo/Readme.md

 ============== TO DO =====================

-- switch to Symfony3.
-It allows FOSUserBundle, RESTbundles, better dealing with DB (Doctrine).

 - add authentication system.
 Update app to interact with different users.
 Security.
 - allow Google Accounts login